G-Research/consuldotnet/CONTRIBUTING.md

 ## <a name="feature"></a> Want a Feature?

-You can request a new feature by submitting an issue to our [GitHub](https://github.com/G-Research/consuldotnet/issues) Repository.
+You can request a new feature by submitting an issue to our [GitHub](https://github.com/G-Research/consuldotnet/issues) repository.
 If you would like to implement a new feature then consider what kind of change it is:

 * **Major Changes** that you wish to contribute to the project should be discussed first in an issue, so that we can better coordinate our efforts,